sergiohidalgo818/aec-for-rtxi/readme.md

 ### Use
 - The calculated kernel is in ```aec_kernel.txt```
 - Move the kernel file to the AEC module folder
-- Open the AEC module in RTXI and load the kernel
+- Open the AEC module in RTXI
 - Connect AEC module input and output

 ### Credits